 Wandering ant

 Wandering ants live in huge colonies (up to 22 million individuals) in African forests and are constantly roaming: they move to a new place every day and destroy all insects, animals, and birds that get in their way.
-For humans, these ants are very dangerous: they climb on the victim from the ground or jump from trees, from where they track their prey.
+These ants are very dangerous: they climb on the victim from the ground or jump from trees, from where they track their prey.
 They bite with powerful sharp jaws and literally can tear small victims apart.
 Encountering a colony of these insects, which reach 2.5 cm in length is very dangerous.

 Africanized bee